Free online touch typing practice

 and anyone who wants to type faster.

-AgileFingers helps you learn touch typing step by step: start with the basics, practice longer texts, play typing games, and check your level when you are ready for a challenge.
+AgileFingers is complete touch typing practice: start with the course to build the basics, practice longer texts, play typing games, and check your level when you feel like a challenge.

 Practice typing your way